Great Smoky Mountains National Park

 ⌚ How Long to Visit: To enjoy the highlights in the Smokies and to see nearby attractions, budget 2-4 days at a minimum.
 Those seeking greater adventure in the park’s backcountry can easily spend a week or more on its trails.

-🚗 How to Visit: The park is easily accessible by car from many major cities and population centers.
+🚗 How to Get There: The park is easily accessible by car from many major cities and population centers.
 If you are visiting from afar, consider flying into Atlanta, Charlotte, or Asheville.

 🛏️ Where to Stay: The park maintains ten developed frontcountry campgrounds that offer reservations during peak season.
 Additionally, the park features dozens of backcountry campsites.
 Those looking for more comfortable lodging can look no further than Gatlinburg.